zeciljain8197/Portfolio-Website/README.md

 # Portfolio Website

-This repository contains all the files that I've used in creating my portfolio website, created using Streamlit and hosted on Heroku server.
+- This repository contains all the files that I've used in creating my older version of portfolio website.
+- Github has been used for storing files whereas Streamlit has been used to host the website.